 On the other hand, work-related driving duties like meeting with clients or making runs to the post office may be eligible for the tax break, she adds.

-In addition to small businesses owners and other self-employed individuals, there are other types of workers who may be eligible to claim car insurance on their taxes: Armed forces reservists, qualified performing artists and fee-basis state/local government officials.
+In addition to small business owners and other self-employed individuals, other types of workers may be eligible to claim car insurance on their taxes:

 Is personal car insurance tax-deductible?

-Most people cannot deduct personal car insurance from their taxes for personal expenses that they incur.
-Instead, you are only likely eligible to deduct car insurance if you rack up business expenses.
+Most people cannot deduct personal car insurance from their taxes.
+You are only eligible to deduct car insurance if you rack up business expenses.

 “Auto insurance premiums related to personal use of an automobile — such as running errands or grocery shopping — are generally ineligible for a deduction on an individual tax return,” Shannonhouse says.